Landlord Duty to Mitigate Damages in Florida

 Pricing above market and calling it mitigation.
 Listing at $2,200 when comparable units rent for $1,900 isn't good faith.
 You're allowed to hold out for market—but "market" has to be defensible.
 Pull comps.
 If you're 15% high and get no applications, a court may find you didn't mitigate.

 Assuming Remedy 3 is always safe.
 The statute explicitly allows it.
-But if you're in front of a judge and the unit sat vacant for eight months with no listing, no showings, and no explanation, the tenant's lawyer will argue you could have mitigated.
-Some courts have reduced landlord recoveries in similar situations.
+But if you're in front of a judge and the unit sat vacant for eight months with no listing and no explanation, the tenant's lawyer will argue you could have mitigated.
 The safer path: if you want to charge the full balance, use Remedy 2, document your mitigation, and then sue for the shortfall.
 You'll have a stronger case.

-For routine early terminations, a lease buyout or early termination addendum can simplify things—the tenant pays 2 months' rent and walks.
-You avoid the mitigation question entirely.
-Not every tenant will sign it, but when they do, it's clean.
+For routine early terminations, a lease buyout or early termination addendum can simplify things—the tenant pays up to 2 months' rent and walks, and you avoid the mitigation question entirely.
+Not every tenant will sign one, but when they do, it's clean.
+Our breakdown of what a Florida lease agreement should include covers the addendum language.

-Property manager role.
-If you use a PM, they typically handle listing, showing, and re-renting.
-Ensure your management agreement specifies that they'll use good-faith efforts to relet when a tenant breaches.
-Ask for documentation of listing dates, showings, and applications.
-When you sue for the shortfall, you'll need that paper trail—and the PM's records may be your best evidence.
+If you use a property manager, they typically handle the listing, showing, and re-renting after a breach.
+Make sure your management agreement says they'll use good-faith efforts to relet, and ask for documentation of listing dates, showings, and applications.
+When you sue for the shortfall, those records may be your best evidence.